dmarshNAIT/dmarshNAIT.github.io/DMIT1508_triggers.markdown

 ### When *exactly* do triggers execute?
 Triggers happen at a **specific** point in a series of events, most of which that are happening *automatically* behind-the-scenes.
 Here's what the whole series looks like:
-1. The process kicks off when a DML operation is executed: `INSERT`, `UPDATE`, or `DELETE`.
+1. The process kicks off when a **DML operation is executed**: `INSERT`, `UPDATE`, or `DELETE`.
-1. Next, the server will check if any `CONSTRAINT`s were violated by the DML statement.
+1. Next, the server will check if any **`CONSTRAINT`s were violated** by the DML statement.
 If so, an error is raised and the process ends without executing our trigger.
-1. Then, the server will check for any issues with data types.
+1. Then, the server will check for any **issues with data types**.
 If there are, an error is raised and the process ends without executing our trigger.
-1. The server then `BEGIN`s a `TRANSACTION`, and creates 2 temporary tables (more on those below).
+1. The server then `BEGIN`s a `TRANSACTION`, and creates **2 temporary tables** (more on those below).
-1. The DML operation occurs, which will mean changes *may* occur on the base table and the temporary tables.
+1. The **DML operation occurs**, which will mean changes *may* occur on the base table and the temporary tables.
 1. Then, **the trigger will execute**.
 In that trigger, we may `ROLLBACK` the `TRANSACTION` that was started by the server, but will never `COMMIT TRANSACTION`.
 We may do other DML operations, or `RAISERROR`s.
-    + Note: It's possible that we have multiple triggers on a single table.
+    + Note: It's possible that we have *multiple* triggers on a single table.
 In this case, we have very little control over what order they occur in... we will generally ignore this within the scope of this class.
-1. After our trigger finishes, if it didn't `ROLLBACK` the `TRANSACTION`, the server automatically `COMMIT`s the `TRANSACTION`.
+1. After our trigger finishes, if it didn't `ROLLBACK` the `TRANSACTION`, the server **automatically `COMMIT`s** the `TRANSACTION`.
-1. Finally, the `inserted` and `deleted` tables are dropped.
+1. Finally, the `inserted` and `deleted` tables are **dropped**.

 ### More about temporary tables...
-Two temporary tables are created and used by the server when executing a DML operation.
+Two **temporary tables** are created and used by the server when executing a DML operation.
-- `deleted`: contains the "before" image of all rows affected
+- `deleted`: contains the "**before**" image of all rows affected
-- `inserted`: contains the "after" image of all rows affected
+- `inserted`: contains the "**after**" image of all rows affected
-- We'll use the term "base table" to refer to the table the trigger is associated with.
+- We'll use the term "**base table**" to refer to the table the trigger is associated with.

-The contents of each temporary table depend on which DML statement the trigger is associated with:
+The **contents** of each temporary table depend on which DML statement the trigger is associated with:

 | |  `deleted` table | `inserted` table | base table
 --- | --- | --- | ---